Safety in Formula One: Circuit layout

-Gravel traps are a form of run-off area that help slow down an out of control car in the event that it exits the track.
-For this reason, gravel traps are most commonly placed near straights and high speed corners.
-However, as speed increased over time, gravel traps became less effective at slowing down cars at such high speeds; an example of this being Michael Schumacher's crash at the 1999 British Grand Prix.
-Run-off areas made out of asphalt and tarmac are also commonly used as it is easier to rejoin the track, in addition to providing more grip.
+Gravel traps are a form of run-off area that help slow down an out-of-control car in the event that it exits the track.
+For this reason, gravel traps are most commonly placed near straights and high-speed corners.
+However, as speed increased with technical innovation, gravel traps became less effective at slowing down cars; an example of this was Michael Schumacher's crash at the 1999 British Grand Prix.
+Run-off areas composed of asphalt and tarmac are also commonly used as it is easier for drivers to rejoin the track, providing more traction.

-Following the death of Ayrton Senna, Formula One and the FIA took action to eliminate high risk corners.
-Chicanes were temporarily added at Tamburello in the Imola Circuit and Eau Rouge/Radillion at the Circuit de Spa-Francorchamps.

-The Circuit de Spa-Francorchamps has a long history of safety concerns and changes since its opening in 1921.
+Following the death of Ayrton Senna, Formula One and the FIA took action to eliminate high-risk corners.
+Chicanes were temporarily added to Tamburello at Imola and the Eau Rouge / Raidillon complex at Spa-Francorchamps.
+The latter has a long history of safety concerns and changes since its opening in 1921.
 At the 1960 Belgian Grand Prix, Chris Bristow and Alan Stacey were both killed.
 The scheduled race in was cancelled due to boycotts over the circuit's layout and safety, primarily led by Jackie Stewart.
 The race was held in 1970, but was not held again after that until 1983.
-Multiple changes have occurred to the layout of Eau Rouge and Radillion since the circuit's return to the Formula One calendar.
-Anthoine Hubert and Dilano van 't Hoff were both killed at the corner complex while racing in Formula 2 and Formula Regional European, while Lando Norris' aquaplaning during the 2021 Belgian Grand Prix all caused backlash and sparked changes to the circuit's layout.
+Multiple changes have occurred to the layout of Eau Rouge and Raidillon since the circuit's return to the Formula One calendar.
+Anthoine Hubert and Dilano van 't Hoff were both killed near the complex while racing in FIA Formula 2 and Formula Regional European, while Lando Norris's aquaplaning during the 2021 Belgian Grand Prix all caused backlash and prompted alterations to the layout.

 The FIA provides grade rankings for racing circuits across the world, on a scale of one to six.
-In order to host a Formula One race, a circuit must be Grade One.
-A circuit being Grade One shows that it is compliant with various regulations involving safety, facility, accessibility, and more.
+In order to host a Formula One race, a circuit must be "Grade One", showing compliance with various regulations involving safety, quality of facilities, accessibility, and more.

-Refueling
+Refuelling

-Refueling during Formula One races was formally introduced into pit stops during the 1982 season by Brabham, and was banned two years later for the 1984 season due to safety concerns.
-After a decade, refueling was reintroduced in 1994 and banned once again prior to the 2010 season, as a result of continued safety concerns and efforts to cut costs (such as refueling equipment) for teams.
-Notable incidents relating to refueling during races include Heikki Kovalainen & Kimi Räikkönen at the 2009 Brazilian Grand Prix and Jos Verstappen at the 1994 German Grand Prix.
+Refuelling during Formula One races was formally introduced to pit stops during the season by Brabham, and was banned two years later for the season due to safety concerns.
+After a decade, refuelling was reintroduced in and banned once again prior to the season, as a result of continued safety concerns and efforts to cut equipment costs for teams.
+Notable incidents relating to refuelling during races include Heikki Kovalainen and Kimi Räikkönen at the 2009 Brazilian Grand Prix, as well as Jos Verstappen at the 1994 German Grand Prix.